lingzhiyxp/PromptGuard/README.md

 <p> -->

 # Introduction
-This is the official code for "PromptGuard : Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models" We have released our pretrained model on [Hugging Face](https://huggingface.co/Prompt-Guard/PromptGuard_weights).
+This is the official code for paper "[PromptGuard : Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models](https://arxiv.org/abs/2501.03544)".
+You could check our [Project Website](https://prompt-guard.github.io/) for more information.
+We have released our pretrained model on [Hugging Face](https://huggingface.co/Prompt-Guard/PromptGuard_weights).
 Please check out how to use it for inference.
 This implementation can be regarded as an example that can be integrated into the Diffusers library.

 # Training Dataset
-We will release the training dataset later.
+You could download our training dataset from [this link](https://drive.google.com/file/d/1czQL3-H-Z83XAZuTmJdgTIX2altah6A6/view?usp=sharing).
+The training dataset is **not permitted for any commercial use**.

 # Environments and Installation
 ```bash